cleanzr/representr/README.md

 This package implements the methods introduced in the following paper:

-> Kaplan, Andee, Brenda Betancourt, and Rebecca C. Steorts.
-"Posterior Prototyping: Bridging the Gap between Bayesian Record Linkage and Regression." arXiv preprint arXiv:1810.01538 (2020).
+> Andee Kaplan, Brenda Betancourt & Rebecca C. Steorts (2022) A Practical Approach to Proper Inference with Linked Data, The American Statistician, DOI: 10.1080/00031305.2022.2041482

 ## Background